SalehHindi/DC-Killer/README.md

 There will be a front end for the user to interact with the program and select foods.
 There needs to be a notification system which at first will be a text message alert of all the user's favorite foods that are being served that day.
 If none of the user's likes is being served then maybe it will send a joke, a cute message, or a recipe to suggest something the user hasn't tried.
 Twilio will be used to send the SMS message.
 Chrome and Firefox now support neat push notifications.

 #### Organization
 In each file below there is a 'TODO' statement at the top.
 That, along with the number next to it states what needs to get done.
 The number indicates priority with 3 being highest priority.
 These are derived from featurelist.txt

 - web_scraper.py      - Handles retrieving the menu every day and.
 - web_frontend.py     - Handles everything the user sees.
 The main program. uses Flask
 - templates/index.html- The main HTML page the user sees to interact with the menu.
 - SMS_backend.py      - Handles all methods associated with notifying the user through Twilio.
+Uses twilio
 - data.py             - Handles all methods associated with database storage and retrieval.
 Uses pymongo.
 - featurelist.py      - List of planned features.
 Used for organization and planning of what to do next.
 - social.py           - (Planned) Handles all social features.
 Social creates user stickiness.